simondlevy/Hackflight/README.md

 [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp)
-class specifies a set of four abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the board, getting the current time in microseconds, getting the vehicle state from the IMU, and sending commands to the motors.
+class specifies a set of four abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the board; getting the current time in microseconds; getting Euler angles and gyrometer rates from the IMU; and sending commands to the motors.
 The [Receiver](https://github.com/simondlevy/Hackflight/blob/master/src/receiver.hpp) class performs basic functions associated with R/C control (tracking stick positions, checking switches) and specifies a set of abstract methods that you